Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Adam’s whole body heaved slowly with an enormous sigh, he gave her a comparatively gentle squeeze that was still overpowering by anybody else’s standards, kissed her hair and then let her go.

 "We ain’t gonna trust Nofl after this," he said, quietly.
-"I know he’s supposed to be workin’ for us, but…"
+"I know he’s supposed to be workin’ for us, but..."

 "He’ll be working with me," Marty said.
 "Like I said: Don’t trust him, trust *me.* I’ll keep him in line."

 Adam chuckled, and returned to the kitchen.
-"Reckon you will…" he said. "*After* our vacation though, right?"
+"Reckon you will..." he said. "*After* our vacation though, right?"

 "Yup.
 He has community service to finish first.
 Where are we going, anyway?"

-"I had a few ideas…"
+"I had a few ideas..."

 ---